Home

 … then, keep working at it every day you can until you finish it.

-Creating a buffer between receiving work and doing means you’ll enjoy these benefits:
+Creating a buffer between receiving work and doing means you’ll enjoy several benefits:

 • Thinking time.
 Starting it the day after you’re given it gives you some breathing space.
 You know when you will start, giving you a day to mentally prepare yourself to get on with your work.